hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - monitors application performance and troubleshoots issues that arise
   - leverages multiple technologies to recognize, analyze, and control applications
   - including voice and video, email, file sharing, gaming, peer-to-peer (P2P), and cloud-based applications
-  - <span style="color: #bb6600;">combine several Cisco IOS/IOS XE components</span> to enable administrators to recognize applications, collect and send network metrics to Cisco Prime and other third-party management tools, and prioritize application traffic
   - communicating with external tools
   - supports <span style="color: #bb6600;">NetFlow</span> to export application usage and performance statistics
   - integrated into Prime Infrastructure and StealthWatch